From the second we start learning math in school students are taught concentration, perseverance, and the ability to do basic mental arithmetic.

 - Khan Academy: This website features video lessons as well as practice questions to help you learn.

-We’ve realised that if you want to get good at maths, and mental arithmetic, in particular, memorising is hugely important: remember that you have to learn the principles off by heart and know your addition and multiplication tables.
-Do this repeatedly, again and again.
+If you want to get good at math and mental arithmetic you need to learn the basic principles by heart as much as you know the addition and multiplication tables.

-Train your brain to remember, everything will become second nature, and your ability in mental arithmetic will increase tenfold.
+Train your brain to remember, everything will become second nature, and your ability in mental arithmetic will increase exponentially.

 This, of course, requires time and a personal commitment but the result is worth the cost because you’ll have these reflexes for the rest of your life.